dansan92/hjemmeoppgave/readme.md

 PS: you can't create an admin user through the project itself, these have to be made manually in the database or through seeding.

 **_IMPORTANT_**: The application is made with the public folder as root, which means the application won't work if you don't set this.
 Run the command **php artisan serve --port=1337** from the project root (you can use any port).
-If this works URLs should be on the form: 'http://localhost:1337/auth/register'
+If this works, URLs should be on the form: 'http://localhost:1337/auth/register'

 ## How to use the application?